federicotdn/localmost/README.md

 > [!TIP]
 > As a special case, `@*` is a shortcut for `@arg*`, allowing you to write e.g. `echo @*`.

+Rule matching is mechanichally similar to regular expressions, meaning that the order of the expressions matters.
+For example, the rule `foo -a -b` will match `foo -a -b` but not `foo -b -a`.
+Although this limits the expressiveness of rules, it helps keeping the matching logic much simpler.
+Additionally, some commands like `find` may behave differently depending on the order of provided flags, so matching (e.g. allowing) different orders could potentially be incorrect.
+This depends entirely on the flag semantics of each command, which localmost is not aware of in any way.

 Additionally, each rule can also set the following keys:

 **`unless`**